bpeterson1663/scheduling-demo/server/README.md

 ```
 ## PUT /api/shift/:SHIFT_ID
 ### Restrictions
-Must be and administrator role and authenticated
+Must be an administrator role and authenticated
 ### Request Body
 Only start time and end time are editable
 ```